8 Tips to Reset Your Gut

 8. Sip at least one cup of bone broth a day

-The most commonly known of these proteins and sugars are glucosamine and chondroitin sulfate.
-These create healing mucous, which soothes intestinal inflammation.
+Glucosamine and chondroitin create healing mucus, which soothes intestinal distress.
 It also facilitates the passage of food, and strengthens the good bacteria while weakening bad gut bacteria.

 Keep thinking Big and living BOLD!